TritonDataCenter/rfd/rfd/0012/README.md

   widely used term should be prevalent in the CLI, APIs, Docs and UIs.
 For AWS is it "IAM".
 For Triton, "RBAC"?
 Relevant commands from node-smartdc to re-used: sdc-chmod, sdc-info, sdc-policy, sdc-role, sdc-user.
+  TODO: re-think.
+At the least, re-cast the style per joyent/node-triton#66.
 - CONFIG: 'Config' is a poor name, IMO.
 So generic.
 Should be called, perhaps, 'Account Config'.
 Cloudapi rev to rename them?
 Endpoints can otherwise be the same.